User297831469/SCiAPI/readme.md

 ## About SciAPI

 This is an ongoing project.
 The goal is to create an open-source API for embedding scientific computations into web applications with ease.
-The full documentation can be found on Hitch at https://www.hitchhq.com/sciapi or on Swaggerhub at https://app.swaggerhub.com/apis/MackEdweise/SCiAPI/1.0.1.
+The full documentation can be found on Hitch (https://www.hitchhq.com/sciapi) or on Swaggerhub (https://app.swaggerhub.com/apis/MackEdweise/SCiAPI/1.0.1).

 ## Response Format